agryman/acmpy/journals/2022-05-01 Arthur's Journal.md

 ### 11:00 am

-* understand big O notation in SymPy, e.g. can it compute germs? - DONE
+* understand big O notation in SymPy, e.g. can it compute germs?
+No. - DONE
   * See: https://docs.sympy.org/latest/modules/series/series.html#order-terms
   * SymPy can compute the order of a multivariate function
   * You can compute the germ by dividing by the order and taking the limit